lynnfaraday/aresmush.com/_root/fs3/fs3.3/conflict.md

 > <i class="fa fa-cubes" aria-hidden="true"></i>  **Tip:** Dice to Roll = Skill Rating + Linked Attribute +/- Modifiers

 Languages and Background Skills aren't normally rolled.
-If you really need to, their descriptive ratings have numerical equivalents as described in [Character Generation](/fs3/fs3-3/chargen).
-For example, an "Interest" Background Skill is rolled as rating 2.
+If you really need to, they have rating equivalents as described in [Character Generation](/fs3/fs3-3/chargen).

 <a name="defaulting"/>